 Black Philanthropy Month (BPM), held every August, was created in August 2011 by the Pan-African Women's Philanthropy Network as a world-wide celebration of African-descent giving.

-Use the following resources to help learn about, spread the word about and get involved in Black Philanthropy.
+Use the following resources to help learn about, spread the word about, and get involved in BPM.

 Black Philanthropy Giving Circle Fund at Hartford Foundation for Public Giving

 As a result of the many passionate discussions on the power of Black philanthropy, and the desire to harness that power into positive impact for the region, this fund was established on June 1, 2015.
 Through this giving circle, members are able to pool their financial contributions, learn together about a topic of interest or concern, and then collectively decide on a grantmaking recommendation to support meaningful and lasting solutions.
 Learn more >>

 The Prosperity Foundation at The Community Foundation for Greater New Haven